 Remember, my main reason for doing this was to complete the certification and get leads.

-How the Copyblogger certification works
+How the Copyblogger certification used to work

 You submit three pieces of work to their certification board.
 At the time I took it, I was asked to show:

-• a website landing page
+- a website landing page,

-• a blog article
+- a blog article

-• and a sales email.
+- and a sales email.

 The Copyblogger team were really helpful when pulling this together.
 If you’re a new writer without a portfolio, they’ll give you ideas for copy you can write.

-Once they’ve reviewed your work, you get a mark out of 100 (I got 94!) and if you pass you get your listing.
+Once they’ve reviewed your work, you get a mark out of 100 (I got 94!) and if you pass you get your directory listing.

 The Blackford Centre Diploma